 Dementia in people under the age of 65 is comparatively rare.
 There are over 17,000 younger people with dementia in the UK.
 However, this number is likely to be an under estimate and the true figure may be up to three times higher.
 Data on the numbers of young onset cases are based on referrals to services, which can significantly underestimate the numbers, because not all those with young onset dementia seek help early in the disease course.

-6. People from black and minority ethnic groups and dementia
+6. People from black, asian and minority ethnic groups and dementia

 7. People with a learning disability and dementia